russross/blackfriday/mmark2rfc.md

            +------------+             +---------+
 Figure: Mmark <1> skips the conversion to DOCBOOK and directly outputs XML2RFC XML (or HTML5).

+As you can see above mmark <1> picks up the ...

 Note that [kramdown-2629](https://github.com/cabo/kramdown-rfc2629) fills the same niche as mmark.

 # Terminology